ashrash/backendTask/README.md

 ## Running App in DEV mode
 Prerequisites for running app
-Install postgres database in your local machine before the following steps
+Install postgres database in your local machine before the following steps.

+Update migrations/config.json and ./dev.env with postgres password and continue the below steps

 ```
 #Install dependencies
 npm i